A&W POSTS STRONG FOURTH QUARTER

 The number of equivalent units and distributable cash per equivalent

 adjustment to the Royalty Pool.
-The number of equivalent units in 2011 includes the 86,873 LP units exchanged for 173,746
+The number of equivalent units and distributable cash per equivalent unit in 2012 includes the

-The Fund's net income in 2012 and 2011 was impacted by non-cash items
+income in 2012 was impacted by a non-cash loss on

 About the Fund

 The Royalty Pool is adjusted annually to reflect sales from new A&W restaurants, net of the sales of any A&W restaurants that have permanently closed.
 Additional limited partnership units (LP units) are issued to A&W Food Services to reflect the annual adjustment.
-A&W Food Services' additional LP units will be exchanged for additional shares of Trade Marks which are exchangeable for units of the Fund.
-A&W Food Services owns 16.5% of the common shares of Trade Marks, and therefore owns the equivalent of 16.5% of the units of the Fund on a fully-diluted basis.
+A&W Food Services' additional LP units are exchanged for additional shares of Trade Marks which are exchangeable for units of the Fund.
+A&W Food Services owns 14% of the common shares of Trade Marks, and therefore owns the equivalent of 14% of the units of the Fund on a fully-diluted basis.

 Trade Marks' dividends to A&W Food Services and the Fund, and the Fund's distributions to unitholders are based on top-line revenues of the A&W restaurants in the Royalty Pool, less interest, general and administrative expenses and current income taxes of Trade Marks, and are thereby isolated from many of the factors that impact an operating business.